A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Navigation can make or break user experience and customer satisfaction.
 Is your navigation menu easy to find and use?
 Are the menu items clearly labeled and logically organized?

 Consider adding a breadcrumb trail so users always know where they are and can quickly backtrack if needed.
-Also, keep the navigation bar simple and focused to ensure visitors can access it.
+Also, keep the navigation bar simple and focused—too many options can overwhelm visitors.

 Design for a Seamless User Experience